MAX-dev2020/Spotify-automate/README.md

 #### 2. Searches all your local songs from the spotify database using spotify API references and adds them to a playlist.

-#### 3. So this enables you to listen to all your local songs on any of your devices without having to have the local files on stored on the devices :smile:
+#### 3. So this enables you to listen to all your local songs on any of your devices without having to have the local files stored on other devices :smile:

 ##### Spotify has a feature called "Local files" where you can listen to your local songs, but you cannot listen to them on other devices as you need to have a copy of all those songs stored onto your devices(TV or Car), which is not possible.
 "Local files" feature is not available for every device and gadgets.